capnion/ghostpii_client/README.md

 However, Ghost PII does not require the user to interact directly with these technologies nor does it require significant knowledge of their workings.
 Ghost PII’s client-side module provides special data types and methods for handling specially encrypted data.
 When these methods are called, the module interprets it in order to…
 - perform special mathematical computations on the encrypted data, and
-- download a special “answer key” from the remote key hosting API.
+- download a special “answer key” from the remote key hosting API (when appropriate).

 This answer key is relatively unique to Ghost PII and allows the decryption of the outcome of the computation in question, yet it does not allow the original data to be decrypted or otherwise leak additional information about it.